-We do this by providing three important things:
+We do this by providing three interrelated services:

 - ORCID will work to support the creation of a permanent, clear, and unambiguous record of research and scholarly communication by enabling reliable attribution of authors and contributors.